Super-Lunar/Learning-TypeScript/readme.txt

 however we can't access any properties of unknown also we can't call or construct them to bypass this we have to use type assertion

+ to assign multitype to a variable let multiType : number | boolean = true

+ number | boolean is called union types

+ using union types instead of any types gives us intellisense support